ktrnka/company-detective/NOTES.md

-# Notes

-## News pipeline
+# News pipeline

+## Design issues

-What can I really do with news?
+- What can I really do with news?
+For most companies there isn't a ton of information in these articles.

-- Identify any history of layoffs?
+    - Very useful: Product reviews, layoffs
+    - Borderline: Fundraising, acquisition, partnerships
-- Identify any history of fundraising?
+- Tons of near-duplicate articles
-- Cluster news:
-    - Group articles that are about the same things
-    - Identify the article clusters into threads like business deals/collaboration, fundraising, scandal, layoffs, application/product update?

-## Issues
+## Technical issues

+- Many news sites block the requests

+### Concerns

+- The text extractor doesn't look very good.
+I tried setting up textpipe but I couldn't get it installed
-- fear of getting blocked by Google
+- Worried about being blocked by Google
-- bs4 page extractor is maybe 80% reliable

-### Technical issues

-- Unable to install textpipe, either via pip or pipenv
-- Somehow command-line pipenv started pulling from the .venv that VSCode created so I had to point to that.
+# Reddit pipeline

+## Issues I've had so far

+- Threads with too many comments
+- "One user says"
+- Only positive comments

+## Worries (issues without evidence)

+- Context length
+- I only took the post and top-level comments, not anything underneath those comments
+- I didn't consider the scores, though I probably should

 ## TODO

+- Summary for purpose / engineer the prompt to give a better summary
+- Keep it evidence-based.
+Ideas: extract quotes, cite user names
+- Summary of summaries
+- Include information about date and time

+### Ideas / experiments

+- Use LLM to optimize the query for Reddit to get the things I want
+- Do something like TextGrad to revise the prompt
+- Try doing summary-of-summaries
+- Try doing a more flattened version like thegigabrain

+# General

+## User research questions

+I should ask friends about their job searches and what they look for.

+- What types of things do you research before applying to a company?
+- What types of things do you research before a full loop?
+- What do you investigate after receiving an offer but before accepting it?

+## TODO

-- nicely formatted HTML output so I can read the sources if I want to, etc
+- nicely formatted HTML output so I can read the sources if I want to, etc. I saw one demo used Streamlit to do that

-## Things that I like
+## Experimental notes

 - NER summarization gets some useful info:
     - S6/Palia: Steam, Switch, Epic games, Daybreak Studios, CEOs
     - 98point6: CEO, Bright.md, a few others
     - Pomelo: Funding amount (sorta), investors maybe

-# User research questions

-- What types of things do you research before applying to a company?
-- What types of things do you research before a full loop?
-- What do you investigate after receiving an offer but before accepting it?